CelestinBananas/ASTRON_APERTIF_DR1/docs/source/where_to_find_data.rst

 Images
 --------
-Downloading images or cubes in ALADIN is also possible (see Figure 16).
+Downloading images or cubes in ALADIN is also possible (see :numref:`im_load_al`).
 The user will need to click on the url-link in the column access_url of the bottom panel.
-Then, once the image is loaded, click on the right panel as shown in Figure 16.
+Then, once the image is loaded, click on the right panel as shown in :numref:`im_load_al`.
 From here the usual functionality of ALADIN can be used.

 .. figure:: images/image_load_aladin_fig16.png
   :align: center